Compare Refinance Rates Today

 You could shorten your loan term.
 Refinancing may enable you to reduce your overall repayment term, helping you pay off your home earlier and, in some cases, for less interest.

 You could be in debt for longer.
 Depending on the refinance terms you choose, you may wind up extending your mortgage repayment term.
-This means that it will take longer to pay off your home entirely.
+This means it will take longer to pay off your home entirely.

 You could impact your credit.
 The mortgage application process often involves hard inquiries, which can temporarily lower your credit score.
 Replacing your long-standing mortgage with a new home loan can also have an effect.

 If you want to boost your chances at a mortgage refinance approval — especially if you’re trying to refinance your mortgage without equity — there are a few boxes to check before you apply.
-Here are our top mortgage refi tips.
+Here are our top mortgage refi tips:

 1. Decide if refinancing is the right move